2020 program registration is now open!

 What is the EOD/CKC/OCSRA Membership Registration Fee for?

-The EOD fee covers membership in the Eastern Ontario Divisional Championships for $35.
+The EOD fee covers membership in the Eastern Ontario Divisional for $35 per competitive paddler.

 The CKC fee covers a membership fee of $30 per athlete.
 Additional $10-$15 CKC fee depending on age class.

-The OCSRA fee covers an insurance and membership cost of $25
+The CKO fee covers an insurance and membership cost of $25.

 What is the Capital Improvement Contribution fee used for?